 This, of course, drives up costs.
 Salaries can be twice as high and banks are more expensive to run.
 But, the quality and service are unmatched.

-This also means that minimums at Liechtenstein banks are higher than other places.
+This also means that the minimums at Liechtenstein banks are higher than in other places.
 The reason for this is simple: it’s not profitable for banks here to take a client that deposits less than 100,000 CHF.
 Of course, there are exceptions and ways around this.
 We explain these strategies and more in GlobalBanks Insider when discussing private banking options in Europe.

 If you’re reading this, you’ve probably done some initial research about opening an account in Liechtenstein.
 And if you did, you probably noticed that there are loads of service providers claiming they can help you.

 Some of them even say that they can help you open a bank account in Liechtenstein for under 10,000 CHF.
 What’s the catch?
 You just have to pay them €1000 first!